Minunata/MSDA_WGU_Portfolio/README.md

 Please do not use my work as your own.
 That is not the intended purpose for this portfolio.
 This portfolio is meant to be a repository of examples only, since I found such examples to be very helpful in this program.

 ## Time Spent
+I chose to do this program at a relaxed pace, so I could ensure I absorbed information for the long-term.
+I aimed to complete each class in about a month and a half.

 | Class       | Time Needed to Finish |
 | ----------- | ----------------------|
 | D204        | 2.71 weeks            |